DmitryMyadzelets/epicx/journal/week 30.md

 Example: a cylinder ⌀ 50mm must be at least 1 mm thick.

 ## Lid
-Symbols (additonal to the defined above):
+Symbols (additional to the defined above):
 - $K$ - coefficient, 0.4 for a flat lid
 - $K_0$ - coefficient, 1 if the lid has no holes